Sunraysia: Major settlements

-In addition to Mildura, the other major settlements in the district are Robinvale, Irymple, Red Cliffs, Merbein Wentworth, Dareton and Buronga-Gol Gol.
+In addition to Mildura, the other major settlements in the district are Robinvale, Irymple, Red Cliffs, Merbein, Wentworth, Dareton and Buronga-Gol Gol.

 Education facilities

 The Mildura campuses of Sunraysia Institute of TAFE (SuniTAFE) and La Trobe University are located on Benetook Ave between 11th and 14th Streets.
 SuniTAFE has an additional site in Cardross.
 The Coomealla Campus of TAFE NSW is in Dareton.

 Media

 The main newspaper that services the region is the Sunraysia Daily, and is published on Monday, Wednesday, Friday, and Saturday.
 Sunraysia was also serviced by two free papers; the Sunraysia Life and the Mildura Weekly were published on Fridays.
 The Mildura Independent was another free weekly, published on Sundays from 1982 to 2007.
 My Mildura was a free monthly magazine.
 There are also a number of paid weeklies covering smaller areas within Sunraysia.

 Local radio stations include ABC Mildura Swan Hill, RIVER1467 (1467AM 3ML), Triple M 97.9, Hit 99.5, and Hot FM.

-Television stations in Sunraysia include ABC Victoria, Channel Nine Mildura (part of the WIN Television network), 7 Mildura, and 10 Mildura (owned by Seven and WIN, and operated by the latter).
+Television stations in Sunraysia include ABC Victoria, Channel Nine Mildura (part of the WIN Television network), and 7 Mildura.